DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 9.2.4 Supervised and unsupervised learning

 Both forms of learning are handled by the **KeyHandler** class.
-This class aims to provide an wrapped API for interaction outside the class to both machine learning techniques.
+This class aims to provide a wrapped API for interaction outside the class to both machine learning techniques.
 The **KeyHandler** is established early on in the application and when instantiated will attempt to load all relevant records of data from both K-means and Mean approximation.
 They aim to protect the datasets from being tampered with outside of the handler by utilising protected and private methods within the associated classes.

 ##### 9.2.4.1 Mean approximation

 Mean approximation is a primitive self adjusting algorithm for basic interpretation of keystrokes.
 By being told the key and associated values of that key when training it adjusts a mean value accordingly.
 It utilises an internal wrapper class called **Average** that provides a very primitive way of averaging data.
 Mean approximation is the less effective means of transcribing the results given from the key logger but is a very simple design.

-Each key is given it's own object from the class **KeySample**.
+Each key is given its own object from the class **KeySample**.
 These objects aim to encapsulate the approximation of the value and allow the handler to to create, model or interact with different datasets depending on the circumstances; each key is saved independently of one another.
 This allows a trainer to decide whether he wants to remove all data associated to one key, or copy it over to another etc.

 ##### 9.2.4.2 K-means clustering

-K-means clustering is an unsupervised algorithm utilised by previous researchers in an attempt of classifying keystrokes.
+K-means clustering is an unsupervised algorithm utilised by previous researchers in an attempt to classify keystrokes.
 In their results they found it very accurate.
-The algorithm works on an iterative principle by creating a **K** number of clusters that are each mapped on a 2d plane by their associated points.
+The algorithm works on an iterative principle by creating a **K** number of clusters that are each mapped on a 2D plane by their associated points.
 These points focus around a **centroid** which is randomly generated for each cluster.
 By providing an X & Y for a sample I'm able to plot my keystrokes on a 2D graph.
-This graph can be used to identify and retrain further data.
-However owing to this I don't know the keys through supervised learning as done with mean approximation instead grouping can complicate matters like this.
+This graph can be used to identify and retrain further data. <span class="highlight">However owing to this I don't know the keys through supervised learning as done with mean approximation instead grouping can complicate matters like this. ???</span>

 The mechanism itself is a modified rendition of K-means clustering provided by [data on focus](http://www.dataonfocus.com/k-means-clustering-java-code/).

-Each time a sample is identified it is plotted on a graph and the entire algorithm restarts and re-plots all the data.
+Each time a sample is identified, it is plotted on a graph and the entire algorithm restarts and re-plots all the data.
 The centroids adjust themselves around their clusters as points are associated to different clusters.
 These clusters are used to identify different keys and as such each key has its own cluster.

 The **KmeansHandler** handles data in and out of clusters by adding points based on their frequency and magnitude.
 These are then plotted on a graph and recalculated iteratively to form the new basis for analysis.

 #### 9.2.5 Storing results

-Results are stored through serialisation as mentioned prior, Kmeans clustering stores all data together as individual clusters are unrecognised and difficult to manage on their own especially when attempting to reintegrate them within an existing dataset.
+Results are stored through <span class="highlight">serialisation (stick with either z or s, probably z as thats what oracle uses, silly americans) </span>as mentioned prior, K-means clustering stores all data together because individual clusters are unrecognised and difficult to manage on their own, especially when attempting to reintegrate them within an existing dataset.
 Mean approximation allows for individual data on a key to be saved and will manage them accordingly.
-In the application terminates all data will be saved, and the option to remotely save at any point is present as well as deleting data.
+When the application terminates all data will be saved, and the option to remotely save at any point is present as well as deleting data.

 ### 9.3 Android API